nens/threedi-docs/source/c_results.rst

   - Name: Infiltration rate
   - Unit: m3/s

+This variable only exist in cases where groundwater is not taken into account.

   Mesh2D_leak:

   - Name: Leakage rate
   - Unit: m3/s

+This variable only exist in cases where groundwater is  taken into account.

 2D Mesh Line variables:
 -----------------------

+This concerns the meta information that defines the connections between the computational cells.

 Coordinates:
 ++++++++++++